 Dates for the upcoming program are July 10 – 30, 2022.

 The academic curriculum is central to the ADVANCE experience, and courses are designed to challenge and inspire students who enjoy learning.
 Students enroll in one course for three weeks of intense and demanding study.
 Course enrollment is typically limited to 15 students creating a low student-faculty ratio.
-Classes are conducted for 6 hours Monday through Friday, 3.5 hours on two Saturday mornings, and courses require attendance at a one-hour guided study session Monday through Friday evenings.
-Students receive 106 contact hours to cover an entire year’s worth of high school material or a semester of college level material.
+The program provides 108.5 hours of classroom instruction to cover an entire years’ worth of high school material or a semester of college level material.

 ADVANCE is not designed to remediate skills – the courses are fast-paced and intensive.
 Students must select courses from subject areas in which they have strong academic aptitude, because their instructor will cover a great deal of material at a very quick pace.
 To the best of their ability, instructional staff attempt to accommodate a variety of learning styles.